GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

- ### Node 2 `/etc/hosts`
+ #### Node 2 `/etc/hosts`

 ```bash

 45.55.232.15    loadbalancer.example.org (NGINX server) -- for us this has not been setup yet 197.122.32.421  redis.example.org (Redis Server) -- for us this has not been setup yet 138.197.65.243  cluster.example.org (Gluu Server 3.1.5 on Ubuntu 16.04) (Node 2)
 ```

  !!!
 Warning
-     **Do not add your nodes IPs in the `/etc/hosts` file of your Gluu container**.
+     **Do not add the nodes' IPs in the `/etc/hosts` file of your Gluu container**.
 They are configured automatically.

-Otherwise continue to the following command changing `myuser@138.197.65.243` to your login credentials for each Gluu node your sending it to :
+Otherwise, continue to the following command changing `myuser@138.197.65.243` to the login credentials for each Gluu node your sending it to :

 ```bash